Stable Matching: Dealing with Changes in Preferences: Proofs of Correctness of Algorithms , and

-\begin{lemma} If $A$ and $B$ admit a stable matching under both, then algorithm~\ref{alg:daalgorithm_worker_both_sides} finds one. \end{lemma} \begin{proof} Suppose there exists such a stable matching but the algorithm terminated outputting $\boxtimes$.
-This only happens when a worker gets rejected by all the firms.
-But, by lemma~\ref{lem:n_1_worker_bp}, this means that this worker has no feasible partner in any of the stable matchings, which is a contradiction. \end{proof}
+\begin{proof}[Proof of \Cref{lem:daalgorithm_worker_both_sides}] Suppose there exists such a stable matching, but the algorithm terminates by outputting $\boxtimes$.
+This only happens when a worker is rejected by all firms.
+However, by \Cref{lem:n_1_worker_bp}, this means that the worker has no feasible partner in any stable matching, which is a contradiction. \end{proof}